 Any action we take must be proportionate to the level of risk.
 An outright ban would be disproportionate in the circumstances, so across government, we have been taking forward a series of non-regulatory measures aimed at minimising the risks associated with sky lanterns and driving up safety standards.
 Local Authorities are also using existing powers to restrict or regulate the use of lanterns on council-owned land."

 However, the government has responded to these pressures, providing the NHS with a further £10 billion a year in real terms.
-Since 2010 there are also more than 10,000 additional doctors and almost 6,200 more nurses on our wards.
+Furthermore since 2010 there are more than 10,000 additional doctors and almost 6,200 more nurses on our wards.

 GP surgeries are also under pressure and I raised the issue of GP funding with the Secretary of State for Health previously.
 Following this the Secretary of State announced £2.4bn a year to be injected into GP services by 2020 which is much needed.
 There is also important work to be done in making people aware of the services Community Pharmacies offer in terms of primary care.
 We have made good progress on these issues but there is more work to be done in order to put the NHS on a sustainable footing for the future.